 The parties also entered into a clinical supply agreement under which Regeneron agreed to manufacture the developed product during the clinical phase.
-During the three and nine months ended September 30, 2018, the Company recorded research and development expense of \$257 and \$1,835, respectively, related to the purchase of drug materials under this agreement.
-During the three and nine months ended September 30, 2017, the Company did not incur any research and development expense related to the purchase of drug materials under this agreement.
-As of September 30, 2018 and December 31, 2017, the Company has non-cancelable purchase commitments under the clinical supply agreement (see Note 11).
+During the years ended December 31, 2018 and 2017, the Company recorded research and development expense of \$1,835 and \$208, respectively, related to the purchase of drug materials under this agreement.
+As of December 31, 2018, the Company has non-cancelable purchase commitments under the clinical supply agreement (see Note 12).